jarviscanada/jarvis_data_eng_pearl/linux_sql/README.md

 ## Improvements

-1. Detect node failures and overloaded servers
+1. Detect node failures and overloaded servers:
 Send out alerts if node failures if detected.
 Similarly, if a server is used consistently high volume, also send out alerts to the team in order to indicate that rebalance the workload distribution is necessary.

-2. Handle hardware updates
+2. Handle hardware updates:
 The `host_info` table in the database should be noticed and updated once a hardware replacement happens (ex.
 CPU replacement).

-3. Create backups of `host_agent` database
+3. Create backups of `host_agent` database:
 Currently our whole database is designed to only rely on one server in our architecture which has a high risk of server failure.
 A backup database is recommended to be hosted on another server.